heltonx/CsharpPShell__PCinfoAPI/README.md

 You can choose (lock flag) if the the Bin is private or public.
 In this case it will be public.

-At Settings (engine flag) we can choose a Name and add the bin to a collection.
+In Settings (engine flag) we can choose a Name and add the bin to a collection.
 We will do none of them.
 Let it without name (Untitled) and without collection.

 Bin cannot be blank.
 So just insert a sample value:
 {"sample": "Hello Worlde"}